You put in all this effort into SEO for your law firm and Internet marketing and you are just not getting the results you want.

 The actual channel that you choose to engage with your customer doesn’t matter if the message doesn’t resonate with them.
 You can send your marketing message via email, facebook, Internet ad, or messenger pigeon – if the message doesn’t resonate then it doesn’t matter.
 Small business owners spend so much time focusing on the newest and the fanciest techniques that they read about in a book, or heard their friend, that they do not stop to ask “does my customer care?”

-You Are Not Seeing Your Internet Marketing Messages Through the Eyes Of Your Customer
+You Are Not Seeing Your Website’s Messaging Through the Eyes Of Your Client

 When you create your internet marketing messages, you are creating them with your own thoughts and what you think will resonate.
 You probably take a look at your marketing messages and think to yourself “The messages are engaging, compelling, and would make me want to purchase”.
 This would be great if you were only marketing to yourself.
 However, this is not the case.
 The only thing that matters is how your customer sees the marketing messages.
 The words and messages that resonate with you may not resonate with your customers.
 Each of us has different perceptions of what a message means.
 It is similar to the concept of a Rorschach test.
 There is a simple inkblot on a piece of paper, but different people see different concepts through their unique personal lens.
 You need to realize that your marketing messages present a similar situation.
 Your message may be seen and understood completely different by your customers.

 The key to Internet marketing, and really all marketing is to see through the eyes of your customer.
 You need to find a way to climb inside the mind of your customer and view your marketing messages to see if your customers actually care.
 With every single marketing message that you send out, ask the question “If I were my ideal customer, would I care?”